 Two ladies brought offerings to the Hindu gods after a successful harvest.
 Bali is predominantly Hindu, and it was very common to see Hindu gods on every building and through the daily life of the Balinese.
 Gede, our guide, knew we were keen on learning more about the Indonesian culture and made sure we stopped every time we could witness such moments.

 The Jatiluwih rice terraces are another fabulous location close to Ganung Batukaru.
 Even more impressive than Tegalalang, these are however further away, standing at about 50 km from Denpasar.
 Other areas worth visiting are Sidemen and Tabanan paddy fields.

 We went with a guide – Gede, whose English and knowledge about Bali was just perfect – and a driver, but you can also simply hire a driver for the day.
 They are a very short distance from Ubud and very reachable from Denpasar.

 This visit, as well as my entire Indonesian trip, including the tour of Mini Indonesia in Jakarta or Prambanan Temple in Yogyakarta, was organized and sponsored thanks to the Konsulat Jenderal Republik Indonesia di San Francisco and provided by Marintur Indonesia.
 Thank you for the terrific opportunity!
 Our opinion is our own and is not impacted by this partnership.

 If you are looking for other travel ideas in Bali, check our post on Indonesian crafts, or learn how to cook Bali cuisine.
+To stretch your legs, check the Campuhan Ridge Walk.
 For adventure travel near Bali and feel like exploring the nearby islands, find out about things to do in Lombok, or things to do in the Gili Islands.